OUR RESEARCH

 Megan Allen, Postdoctoral fellow: Megan recently finished her PhD studies in Georgetown University, Washington-DC, in the neuroscience program.
 Her work revealed that the protease MMP-1 regulates synaptic plasticity through increases in intracellular Ca2+ concentrations and dendritic arborization in hippocampal neurons in vitro and in vivo (Allen et al., Scientific Reports 2016).
 In addition to her first author paper, she has published five co-author papers during her PhD studies.
 Megan is currently working on projects that explore the role of glial cells in idiopathic autism.
 The techniques she mastered make her an excellent fit to the lab: Primary hippocampal cultures, receptor internalization, live cell Calcium imaging, SDS-PAGE, dendritic Sholl analysis, in vivo spine analysis, and network activity recording with multielectrode arrays.

 Estibaliz Barrio Alonso, Postdoctoral fellow: Estibaliz comes from Spain and received her PhD from the Cajal Institute in Madrid.
 Her PhD studies focused on revealing how an aberrant re-entry in cell cycle by a differentiated neuron can affect its synaptic and functional properties.
 Her results showed that cell cycle reentry in neurons might contribute to cognitive impairment in early stages of Alzheimer’s disease and neuronal death susceptibility at later stages.
 Estibaliz has expertise in patch clamp technique.
 She joined the Colak lab in October 2019.
-Her studies will focus on the role of circadian rhythm proteins in synaptic plasticity and cognitive function.
+Her studies focuses on the role of circadian rhythm proteins in synaptic plasticity and cognitive function.

 Pablo Lituma, Postdoctoral fellow: Pablo obtained his PhD at the Albert Einstein College of Medicine in neuroscience in the laboratory of Dr. Pablo Castillo.
 During his PhD, in the Castillo lab, he spent many years training in electrophysiology and two-photon microscopy.
 His PhD studies have led to His PhD studies have led to five publications, three as first author, including one in Elife describing the functional role of presynaptic NMDA receptors in facilitating short-term plasticity and BDNF release at hippocampal mossy fiber synapses (Lituma et al., Elife 2021).
 Pablo also worked with microglia and investigated microglial regulation of synaptic function.
 Using transgenic mice, he characterized microglial activity, synaptic function and behavior.
 Specifically, he imaged microglia activity as well as measured synaptic transmission by whole-cell patch-clamp recording in acute hippocampal slices in Iba1-deficient (Aif1-/-) mice (Lituma et al., PNAS 2021).
 In our lab, Pablo uses both organoid system and mouse system to model ASD.
 His projects involve CRISPR gene deletions in organoids and conditional KO of candidate genes in mice that are followed by assessment of functional readouts including behavior, synaptic plasticity in slice cultures, in vivo calcium imaging, and microglia motility.

 Isidora Stankovic, Graduate student: Isidora was born and raised in Serbia.
 She completed her undergrad studies in biochemistry and neuroscience in Smith College, Northampton, MA.
 In 2018, as part of United Nations Foundations initiative, she served as a camp counselor for the first ever WiSci Girls STEAM Camp held in Prishtina, Kosovo.
 She has expertise in molecular cloning, RNA-Seq, Ribo-Seq, biochemical assays and protein mass spectrometry.
 Combining her molecular and neuroscience background, Isidora would like to study the effects of environmental risk factors and narcotics in cortical development at molecular and cellular level.
 She will use human cerebral organoid system as a model.
 Isidora is quite multicultural.
 In addition to English, she is also fluent in French, Spanish and Serbian.
-She has first-degree black belt in karate
+She has first-degree black belt in karate.

 Former members